Research-Based

 About GNC

-Virtually everyone in the natural products industry has, at one time or another, made the trek to GNC Headquarters in downtown Pittsburgh, PA.
-The facilities are impressive, and there is a constant hub of activities as the eight-hundred-pound gorilla in the health and nutrition space goes about its business.
+Virtually everyone in the natural products industry has visited GNC Headquarters in downtown Pittsburgh, PA.
+The facilities are impressive, buzzing with activity as the eight-hundred-pound gorilla in health and nutrition conducts its business.

 GNC Live Well